Jenny Hansell

 Brian Horan

-Brian Horan is an attorney at Cain Hibbard & Myers, where he counsels and represents clients in high-stakes legal disputes in areas including real estate, health care, construction, and insurance.
+Brian Horan is a litigation attorney at Horan Law LLC in Pittsfield, where he represents clients in commercial, land use, and other types of disputes.
 Brian previously devoted more than a decade to public service at the New York City Office of the Corporation Counsel.
 Brian was recognized by the New York Law Journal as a 40-under-40 “Rising Star.”
 He received his BA from Columbia University and his JD from NYU School of Law, where he was an editor of the NYU Environmental Law Journal.
 Brian lives in Great Barrington with his wife and their two children.

 Eric Katzman